honeycombio/academy-instrumentation-python/README.md

 Go to [Gitpod](https://gitpod.io/#https://github.com/honeycombio/academy-instrumentation-python) to launch this project in Gitpod.

 Confirm the workspace creation.
 You can work in the browser with VS Code Browser or in your local code editor.
+The default settings are acceptable.

+Once you are in the code editor, run `docker compose up` in the code editor's terminal.
+To stop running the application, run `ctrl+c`.
+Then run `docker compose down` to remove the container.

 ### Codespaces setup